 Both espresso machines come with a commercial-style steam wand.
 This means you can steam or froth the milk to create drinks that have an espresso base, such as a latte and a cappuccino.

-I found the steam wand on both machines takes about 15 seconds to reach full power.
-The nice thing about the slow progression steam is it gives you more time to aerate the milk.
+I found the steam wand on both machines takes about 15 seconds to reach full power and 60-90 seconds to steam milk.
+It’s slower than average, but the nice thing is it gives you more time to aerate the milk.
 That’s helpful for beginner baristas!

 The manual steam wand takes some time to master the art of frothing milk.
 But, once you’ve got the hang of it, you’ll be able to make a nice microfoam and improve your latte art skills at home.